Edgemoor Neighborhood

 least one kit to use as an example.
 He

-to put in a parking lot and basketball nets however the neighborhood prefers it
+would like to put in a parking lot and basketball nets however the neighborhood

-concerning invasive development such as the Interurban Trail switchback and apprehension
+were voiced concerning invasive development such as the Interurban Trail

-The DEIS for Fairhaven Highlands would be out for review the first week
+DEIS for Fairhaven Highlands would be out for review the first week in

 would be 22 days until the hearing for public comment.
 No confirmation was made for the request to